 We’ll assign you your first seat, but we’ll try to accommodate any expertise that you have, or any special interest that you’d like to work on.
 Then, as you rotate your seats, we’ll make sure you’re getting as much as possible from the different departments.

 While you’re with us, we’ll look after you.
-You’ll be given a ‘buddy’ in your first week – a Newly Qualified Solicitor that’s been through our training programme themselves.
+You’ll be given a ‘buddy’ in your first week—a Newly Qualified Solicitor who has been through our training programme themselves.
 You’ll be able to meet with them regularly and confidentially, to discuss anything you’d like some help with.
-You’ll also have a six-monthly review with our Training Principle to talk about how it’s all going.
+You’ll also have regular catch ups with the Training Principal and Talent Coordinator to talk about how it’s all going.

 You’ll have a real chance to get involved with clients and meaningful work from the day you start.
 You’ll be fee-earning from the get go, have the opportunity to write blogs and articles for our website or other platforms, and work closely with more senior lawyers to gain valuable experience.
 We also offer several of our clients secondments, so you’ll have the opportunity to apply for placements in-house, too.